-SHMI for this time period at WWL is high.
-That has remained through most of the last 5 years.
 There is extensive work to review all deaths, with identification of Potentially Preventable Deaths and work to learn from areas where care falls short of the standards expected.
-The proportion of Potentially Preventable Deaths identified was 1.3%, which is low in comparison to previous years and the standards established by similar retrospective reviews internationally (typically reported at 3%).
-There are significant issues related to the calculation of SHMI and these are widely accepted.
-One issue of particular significance to WWL is the low bed base.
+Issues related to the calculation of SHMI still remain, for example in relation to the low bed base.
 This is potentially helpful to a well-run, efficient organisation, but within the calculation of SHMI it means that the number of deaths is concentrated into a lower number of admissions and so the death rate artificially appears raised.
 WWL is increasing its bed base, with significant change during the last year (2020).
 That will to some extent mitigate the problem, but it will remain an issue until the bed base approximates levels more typical across the NHS.
 The increase in the WWL bed base is also essential given the patterns of frailty and dependence we are experiencing.
 The pattern of older, more frail patients arriving in hospital is set to increase as the demographic bulge known as "baby boomers" reach old age and require increasing healthcare.